princeton-nlp/LM-Kernel-FT/README.md

 The provided kernels were computed with RoBERTa-base for 12 datasets (SST-2, MR, CR, MPQA, Subj, TREC, MNLI, SNLI, QNLI, RTE, MRPC, QQP) over 5 seeds on both 16-shot and 64-shot datasets, where k-shot is the number of training/validation examples per label.
 The SGD kernels also include 6 datasets (SST-2, MR, CR, QNLI, RTE, QQP) for 512-shot datasets.

+For each task and data split, we include separate files for training, development, test kernel matrices.
+Each file can be read using `torch.load` and contains a tuple of (kernel matrix, labels), and the kernel matrix has the shape of [training examples, training logits, X examples, X logits], where X dataset is given by the file name (train, dev or test).

 ## Citation